apache/spark-website/third-party-projects.md

 Mahout has switched to using Spark as the backend
 - <a href="https://wiki.apache.org/mrql/">Apache MRQL</a> - A query processing and optimization
 system for large-scale, distributed data analysis, built on top of Apache Hadoop, Hama, and Spark
-- <a href="http://blinkdb.org/">BlinkDB</a> - a massively parallel, approximate query engine built on top of Shark and Spark
+- <a href="https://github.com/sameeragarwal/blinkdb">BlinkDB</a> - a massively parallel, approximate query engine built on top of Shark and Spark
 - <a href="https://github.com/adobe-research/spindle">Spindle</a> - Spark/Parquet-based web
 analytics query engine
 - <a href="https://github.com/thunderain-project/thunderain">Thunderain</a> - a framework
 for combining stream processing with historical data, think Lambda architecture
-- <a href="https://github.com/AyasdiOpenSource/df">DF</a> from Ayasdi - a Pandas-like data frame implementation for Spark
 - <a href="https://github.com/OryxProject/oryx">Oryx</a> -  Lambda architecture on Apache Spark,
 Apache Kafka for real-time large scale machine learning
 - <a href="https://github.com/bigdatagenomics/adam">ADAM</a> - A framework and CLI for loading,